-- The default Course of Action (pre-planned response) and decisions are validated - in this section.
-It is important to document your justification in the comment - section as completely as possible for answering the question "Will the Incident - and Strategic Objectives be satisfied with the proposed Course of Action?" - WFDSS users should consider the following when writing this justification: - Are there adequate resources to achieve your COA? - Has the cost been developed to achieve the COA?
-8 - Does the current fire behavior and weather assessment support the COA? - Have you completed the Relative Risk Assessment and assessed the 10 Planning Area's Value Inventory?
-11 - Have you checked your Relative Risk Advice considerations?
-12
+The default Course of Action (pre-planned response) and decisions are validated in this section.
+It is important to document your justification in the comment section as completely as possible for answering the question - "Does the default or proposed Course of Action satisfy the strategic and/or incident objectives?"

+WFDSS users should consider the following when writing this justification: 10

+- Are there adequate resources to achieve your COA?
+11 - Has the cost been developed to achieve the COA?
+12 - Does the current fire behavior and weather assessment support the COA?
+13 - Have you completed the Relative Risk Assessment and assessed the 14 Planning Area's Value Inventory?
+15 - Have you checked your Relative Risk Advice considerations?
+16

-This information will be viewable throughout the decision process and will be automatically populated in the WFDSS Decision content.
-15
+This information will be viewable throughout the decision process and will be 18 automatically populated in the WFDSS Decision content.
+19